-Overall speaking, risk management has been structured to the extent that should material risks are identified, the supervisory board will be informed on a timely basis by the Management Board.
-It is anticipated that when transactions are evaluated of particular important, it will be approved by management board, and in special circumstances, by supervisory board as well.
+Overall speaking, risk management has been structured to the extent that it should and material risks are identified.
+The supervisory board will be informed on a timely basis by the Management Board.
+It is anticipated that when transactions of particular importance are evaluated, it will be approved by management board, and in special circumstances, by supervisory board as well.